meet HALEE

 Duo Exhibition, Bountiful Davis Art Center, Bountiful, Utah

-Group Abstract Exhibit, Salt Lake Comunity College,
+Group Abstract Exhibit, Salt Lake Community College,

 Salt Lake City, utah